 Results from Phase II of the OpenET Accuracy Assessment and Intercomparison study indicated that application of the PT alpha adjustment layer increased overall accuracy of PT-JPL for cropland, wetland, and riparian areas, however, ET estimates generally remain near or below the ensemble average for these areas.
 Future enhancements to PT-JPL will include the slope and aspect corrections to short and longwave radiation and LST, similar to eeMETRIC, and further improvements to the PT alpha adjustment layer.

 The primary change from the most recent SIMS publication (Pereira et al., 2020) for implementation in OpenET is the integration of a gridded soil water balance model to account for soil evaporation following precipitation events.
 Results of the Phase I intercomparison and accuracy assessment showed that SIMS generally performed well for cropland sites during the growing season, but had a persistent low bias during the winter months or other time periods with frequent precipitation.
 This result was anticipated, since the reflectance-based approach used by SIMS is not sensitive to soil evaporation.
 To correct for this underestimation, a soil water balance model based on FAO-56 (Allen et al., 1998) was implemented on Google Earth Engine and driven with gridded precipitation data from gridMET to estimate soil evaporation coefficients.
 These coefficients were then combined with the basal crop coefficients calculated by SIMS to estimate total crop evapotranspiration.
+In addition, a modest positive bias was frequently observed in the SIMS data for periods with low or sparse vegetative cover.
+To correct for this bias, updates were made to the equations that calculate the minimum basal crop coefficient, to allow lower minimum basal crop coefficient values to be achieved.
 Full documentation of the SIMS model, current algorithms, and details and equations used in the soil water balance model are included in the SIMS user manual.

 Calculating the OpenET Ensemble Value